jdegand/angular-cat-wiki/README.md

 - Accessibility
 - Focus management after navigation - [See angular.dev for more](https://angular.dev/best-practices/a11y)
 - Better way to hide api key
-- File Structure
+- File Structure - pages folder?
 - Tests (Cypress)
 - Performance
 - Typescript -> interfaces matching the api responses
-- Ragmuffin: the main hero image is repeated in the other images pictures.
-I ran a check for this in the Next version to exclude duplicate images.
 - NgOptimizedImage for the main hero image ?

 ## How to Use